 Few places in the world offer the opportunity to see these gentle giants of the ocean up close.
 Minke, Finback, Humpback, and the rare North Atlantic Right Whales can be seen in the Bay of Fundy.
 A variety of trips are available leaving from the dock in downtown St. Andrews.

 Kingsbrae Garden is a multi-award winning 27 acre horticultural masterpiece located in downtown St. Andrews by-the-Sea.
 There are more than 50,000 perennials, dozens of sculptures and other works of art, and a great cafe.

 There are many hiking trails throughout the region and a guide book is available.
-A local favorite is the New River Beach trails, nicely kept paths with views that are unique to New River.
+A local favorite is nearby Chamcook Mountain with views of the islands in the Bay of Fundy.
 There is also a trail in St. Andrews that begins downtown.